MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Numerical Examples

 \subsection{Simulations Settings and Configuration}

-Simulations framework provided with the current paper enables to freely change essential simulation parameters.
-These include: \begin{itemize} \item signal to interference noise ratio (SINR) defined as the power of IN signal projected onto sensor space to the power of SA signal projected onto sensor space, \item signal to biological noise ratio (SBNR) defined as the power of BN signal projected onto sensor space to the power of SA signal projected onto sensor space, \item signal to measurement noise ratio (SMNR) defined as the power of MN signal to the power of SA signal projected onto sensor space, \item the number of cortical ROIs to be randomly selected, \item the number of sources (of each type, per any of the cortical and subcortical regions described above).
-For the results presented in Figs.2-3, we selected $l=13$ sources of interest, $k=27$ sources of interfering activity, $p=27$ sources of background activity ($7$ on the cortex, and remaining $20$ in subcortical regions), \item the number of simulation runs where new MVAR model is generated in each run, \item the number of independent realizations based on each generated MVAR model (trials). \item the number of time samples per trial, \item order of the MVAR model used to generate time-courses for signal of interest, \item presence or absence of the evoked (phase locked) activity in the source space time series. \end{itemize} The specific parameter values used to obtain simulation results described herein are presented jointly with results on Figs.2-3.
-Furthermore, in order to model mislocalization of sources, we used perturbed leadfields for the source activity reconstruction.
-Namely, we shifted position of leadfields randomly by $<5$ mm in each direction $(x,y,z)$ and its orientation is rotated by $<\frac{\pi}{32}$ (azimuth and elevation).
-We considered patch-constraints, where the rank $s$ of the approximation $H_{I_s}$ of forward matrix $H_I$ of interfering sources was set to $8$, to keep approximately $30\%$ of singular values of $H_I.$ These parameters are also adjustable in the proposed framework.
+The simulations framework provided with this paper enables to freely change essential simulation parameters.
+These include, in particular: \begin{itemize} \item signal to interference noise ratio (SINR) defined as the ratio of power of $\q$ signal to the power of $\q_I$ signal, both projected onto sensor space, \item signal to biological noise ratio (SBNR) defined as the ratio of power of $\q$ signal to the power of $\q_b$ signal, both projected onto sensor space, \item signal to measurement noise ratio (SMNR) defined as the ratio of power of $\q$ signal projected onto sensor space to the power of $\n_m$ signal, \item number of cortical ROIs to be randomly selected, \item number of sources (of each type, per any of the cortical and subcortical regions described previously).
+For the sake of numerical results presented in this section, we selected $l=13$ sources of interest, $k=27$ sources of interfering activity, $p=27$ sources of background activity ($7$ on the cortex, and remaining $20$ in subcortical regions), \item number of simulation runs where a new MVAR model is generated in each run, \item number of independent realizations based on each generated MVAR model (trials), \item number of time samples per trial, \item usage of original or perturbed leadfield matrices.
+In the latter case, leadfield vectors of sources of interest (columns of $\bm{H}$) and of interfering sources (columns of $\bm{H}_I$) may be generated such that: \begin{itemize} \item position of each source is shifted randomly within a cube of a given side length, centered at the original source location, \item orientation of each source is shifted randomly within a prescribed azimuth and elevation intervals, both centered at the original source orientation. \end{itemize} \end{itemize} In the numerical example presented in this section, we considered patch-constraints, where the rank $s$ of $\bm{H}_{I_s}$ was set to $8$, which allowed us to keep approximately $30\%$ of singular values of $\bm{H}_I.$ These parameters are also adjustable in the proposed framework.
+Moreover, we also evaluated a perturbed leadfield matrix of sources of interest, where each source position was allowed to be shifted randomly within a cube of 20 mm side length, with azimuth and elevation of sources shifted by $\pi/32$ rad.
+The resulting perturbed leadfield matrix of sources of interest was denoted $\bm{H}_{PE}.$